Welcome to today's edition of the Rush 24-7 podcast.

 And then it went on.

-Stefanopoulos says, Do you think President Bush would be doing better if he followed your approach?
+Stephanopoulos says, Do you think President Bush would be doing better if he followed your approach?

 You seem to reach out.

-President Bush's critics at least say he's just doubling down.
+President Bush's critics, at least, say he's just doubling down.

-I figured out after the 2005 special election that I have taken the wrong approach by being too pushy by being personal about things and attacking people and saying girly men and all of those things.
+I figured out after the 2005 special election that I have taken the wrong approach by being too pushy, by being personal about things and attacking people and saying girly men and all of those things.

-That didn't move to agenda forward.
+That didn't move the agenda forward.

 But that was my way of expressing myself then.